-Making these components open source is a big win for partners because community involvement means support for more Linux distros, more quickly, plus faster maintenance and improvements for supported distros.
+Making these components open-source allows for community involvement., which means support for more Linux distros, with faster maintenance and improvements.

 How does the licensing work?

-Like our other agent offerings, the Linux agent is offered with unlimited licenses - back up as many Linux agents to your Datto device as you wish.
-Note: ALTO 2 devices are still limited to 2 or 4 licenses depending on the model, regardless of whether the agents are Windows/Linux.
-First generation ALTO devices do not support Linux agents.
+Datto offers the Linux agent with unlimited licenses.
+You can back up as many Linux agents to your Datto device as you wish.
+ALTO 2 and 3 series devices are limited to 2 or 4 licenses depending on the model, regardless of agent software.
+First-generation ALTO devices do not support Linux agents.

 Can I encrypt Linux agents?

 Can I protect a mix of Linux agents and Windows agents on the same Datto appliance?

-What Datto appliances work with the Linux agent?
+Which Datto appliances work with the Datto Linux agent?

-The Linux agent works with all SIRIS ALTO, and SIRIS Imaged devices.
+The Linux agent works with all second-generation and above SIRIS and ALTO devices.